 And oh yes, Natsumi finally gave in and married Robert in a ceremony that involved an interactive "adventure game" wedding in which the guests got to decide how things progressed .
 The fact that Natsumi would put up with such nonsense confirmed to Robert that she was "the one" .

 The Japanese Years

 Robert, Roe Adams, and Michael House spent about 6 years in Japan, and during that time produced several hundred hours of subtitled Anime.
-Michael, as you will recall, eventually got stolen from us to work at Gainax, and given that Toshio Okada (of Gainax) had introduced Robert and Natsumi, they couldn't really say no, could they?
+Michael, as you will recall, eventually got stolen from us to work at Gainax, and given that Toshio Okada (of Gainax) had introduced Robert and Natsumi, we couldn't really say no, could we?
 Some of the more unusual events of this era included:

-- Getting a call from another company asking if we were in the market for free cels, saying yes, and having a truck arrive the next day full of them.
-Filled up an entire room.
+Getting a call from another company asking if we were in the market for free cels, saying yes, and having a truck arrive the next day full of them.
+They filled up an entire room.

 Wilmington - Hurricane Central

 As dubbing became more important, it became more and more necessary for us to spend more and more time in Wilmington, AnimEigo's US HQ.
 Eventually, Robert and Natsumi moved back to the US, while Michael stayed at Gainax and Roe pursued more computer game projects in Japan.
 Around this time, Shin became more involved in AnimEigo, eventually moving to Wilmington to work full-time .